cs4241-21a/a3-persistence/README.md

 **Selected CSS Framework**:

+I used the MUI CSS framework to improve the overall appearance of the webpage.
+This allowed me to create nicer looking tables and form inputs.
+I used radio buttons, drop down menus, text inputs, and text areas as my form of input for information.

 **Express Middleware**:

 - Express.static = Provides retrieval of static files whenever a get request for public files is requested.